Falastin Mitts

 The pattern for the mittens is also available for sale.

-All proceeds from each pattern sale will also go to support the families.
+All proceeds from each pattern sale also go to support families in Gaza.

-These mittens were born of a need to do something to help three families in Gaza.
+These mittens were born of a need to do something to help families in Gaza.

 It’s difficult to know what to say after watching horror upon horror unfold, every day, on our screens, for over a year.
 The feeling of helplessness that can take over can be overwhelming as we watch our government ignore countless protests and continue to fund a genocide.

-After the Israeli army closed the Rafah border in May, evacuation is no longer an option.
-The money being raised is now also being used to fund survival until such a time that people can evacuate, or try to rebuild their lives in Gaza.
+After the Israeli army closed the Rafah crossing in May 2024, evacuation is no longer an option.
+The money raised is now also being used to fund survival until such a time that people can evacuate, or try to rebuild their lives in Gaza.

-I’m now in touch with two other families, though there are countless more that need our support.
+I’m now in touch other families, and although a “ceasefire” is in place, Palestinians still need our support.

-Each sale of mitts or the pattern goes a little way to bringing some hope.
+Each sale of mitts or the pattern goes a little way to providing direct aid, and bringing some hope.

-You can read more about each family’s story and donate to them directly at the links below:
+You can read more about each family’s story and donate to them directly via their individual campaigns.

 Image credits: Islam Abu Mohsen